July 22, 2020

 The push for a $15 an hour minimum wage has developed considerable political momentum over the last decade.
 It is a very real possibility that we will see legislation imposing a national minimum wage of $15 an hour by 2024 if Joe Biden wins the election this fall.

 That would be a great thing, it would mean a large increase in pay for tens of millions of workers, but it is still very modest compared to what the minimum wage would be if it had kept pace with productivity growth.
-As is often mentioned, the purchasing power of the minimum wage hit its peak in 1968, at roughly $12 an hour in today’s dollars.
-However, productivity (output per hour work) has more than doubled over the last 52 years.
+As is often mentioned, the purchasing power of the minimum wage hit its peak in 1968, at a bit less than $11.00 an hour in today’s dollars.
+However, productivity (output per hour work) has almost doubled over the last 52 years.

-This means that if the minimum wage had kept pace with productivity growth it would be over $24 an hour today.
-Furthermore, if we go out four years to 2024, and we see normal inflation and productivity growth, a productivity adjusted minimum wage in that year would be almost $27 an hour, nearly twice the $15 an hour target.
+This means that if the minimum wage had kept pace with productivity growth it would be over $21.50 an hour today.
+Furthermore, if we go out four years to 2024, and we see normal inflation and productivity growth, a productivity adjusted minimum wage in that year would be almost $24 an hour, more than one and a half times $15 an hour target.

 The idea that the minimum wage would keep pace with productivity should not seem far-fetched.
 It actually did follow productivity growth fairly closely in the first three decades in which we had a national minimum wage, from 1938 to 1968.
 This did not lead to soaring unemployment.
 In 1968 the unemployment rate averaged 3.5 percent.
 So, the idea that the minimum wage track productivity growth should not be far-fetched.